src-d/siva-java/README.md

 ## Limitations

-We should note some known limitations and implementation divergences regarding the [main siva reference specification](https://github.com/src-d/go-siva/blob/master/SPEC.md)
+Some known limitations and implementation divergences regarding the [main siva reference specification](https://github.com/src-d/go-siva/blob/master/SPEC.md)

-All the issues commented below are related to the `index` part of the blocks since there is where siva really place the metadata.
-Almost all this meta information is encoded as unsigned values, because of that, most of the problems come from the lack of unsigned values in the `JVM`.
+All the issues commented below are related to the `index` part of the blocks since that is where *siva* really places the metadata.
+Most of the meta-information is encoded as unsigned values, because of this, most of the problems come from the lack of unsigned values in the `JVM`.

 To avoid these limitations, in some cases, a cast to a bigger number type and a binary `AND` operation with a mask solves the problem.
 The trick consists of:

 ```
 unsigned int8 (byte in Go): 255

-if you read this byte in java, it interprets the value as signed so the same bits in java result on:
+if you read this byte in Java, it interprets the value as signed.
+So the same bits in Java result on:

 signed int8 (byte in Java): -1